 Be as specific as possible about what’s important to you

-No matter how much they try, recruitment service providers are not mind readers.
+No matter how much they try, recruitment service providers and RPO providers are not mind readers.
 Therefore, when writing an RFP, you need to ensure that what’s most important to you is articulated clearly and is impossible to miss.
 If you leave agencies guessing, no matter how much research they do, they’re likely to get the wrong idea and then everyone’s time will be wasted.
 Being left to read between the lines means vital elements will be missed, and agencies are less likely to deliver what you have in mind.
 Make sure your key goals and purposes are outlined within your brief, and you’re as specific as possible.
 It will not only make the pitch process easier for agencies but will also ensure that you’re getting strategies and proposals that are aligned with your mission.

 Quality over quantity

 You could ask hundreds of questions and ask for a lot of information, but when writing an RFP, the quality over quantity approach should stand.
 Ask excellent and essential questions, and you’ll receive clear, straightforward answers with an easy to read response.
-This will improve the entire process of choosing a recruitment agency and ensure that you’re getting the important information.
+This will improve the entire process of choosing a tech recruitment agency and ensure that you’re getting the important information.
 Ask a lot of questions, and you may receive contradictory messages or lose sight of the vital purpose of the brief.

 Always put a budget

 Never expect an agency to guess a budget, as they’ll almost always guess wrong.
 Saying “don’t be restricted by budget” is not helpful, as there’s always a limit and agencies may lose out if they suggest something too expensive.
 Again, RPO providers can do a lot of things but reading minds isn’t one of them.
 Even if you don’t know the exact budget, a rough idea will do.
 Things will inevitably change, and a good agency would not expect your initial budget to be set in stone.
 However, having a realistic idea of how much you can spend will help agencies to devise an appropriate strategy for your business or rule themselves out of the running if they feel their services are too expensive.
 An idea of the budget will also give a picture of the resource needed and ensure that agencies not suitable for you are not wasting your time.
-It’s a way of ensuring the agency is a good fit for you and your project before work is done and time is wasted.
+It’s a way of ensuring the tech RPO provider is a good fit for you and your project before work is done and time is wasted.

 Set a clear timeline for the process

-An RFP process takes time; all agencies are aware of this.
+An RFP process takes time; all recruitment agencies are aware of this.
 However, when briefing in a project, a client will have an idea of timings and when they’d hope to reach a decision by.
 Having a clear timeline in place and informing the agencies from the beginning means they’ll know what to expect and when to hear from you.
 Don’t do this and you risk being bombarded with emails or calls chasing you for a decision.
 Therefore, putting an expected timeline in place puts an RPO provider’s mind at rest but also means the process is much less stressful for your team too.

 Set realistic KPIs